Reformatory district

 Beautiful Place Integral to Guelph and Ontario's History

-by GuelphUrbexWalkingTours, almost 2 years ago
+by GuelphUrbexWalkingTours, over 2 years ago

 When I moved to Guelph to attend University, my father was supposed to be incarcerated at the GCC, but unfortunately, it closed that year.
 He ended up in a double-maximum security prison in Penetanguishene.
 Horrifically different than the GCC.
 I wandered the grounds, wondering how life would have been different for him.